g41797/queue-nats/README.md

 ## License

-The Yii Queue Nats is free software.
+The Yii3 Queue Nats Adapter is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.